 What credits are available for this course?

-The course is offered online through the University of New Hampshire as a special topics course for 4 academic credits.
+Currently the course is offered online through the University of New Hampshire as a special topics course for 4 academic credits.
 Undergraduate students should register for GEOG 796 (Geography, CRN: 56867.
 Graduate students should register for GSS 896 (Geospatial Science, CRN: 56888).
 In the future, these details will change.

 Is there a non-credit version of this course?